 It's not difficult to get started in microwaves.
 In fact, if I can do it, you certainly can!
 If you look in the excellent RSGB's web pages you can find some useful information to help you.
 The pages were written by Steve Davies, G4KNZ and Lehane Kellett, G8KMH.
-Like myself they are members of the RSGB Microwave Committee.
+Like myself they were members of the now defunct RSGB Microwave Committee.

 Under normal conditions, from a good location, the range of the 1 watt gear is in the order of 400km but much greater distances have been achieved during enhanced conditions.
 Enhancements occur during rainstorms (= "rainscatter") and tropospheric ducts.
 In October 1994, there was a period of outstanding "tropo" during which I was able to work over 600km into Germany.
 Stations in the Netherlands were also contacted.
 Other UK amateurs worked much further, many over 1100km!
 My gear at this time was /portable in my bedroom(!) with the dish just aimed through a double-glazed window!